rozwalak/Vibe_Analysis/refinement_workflow.md

-# First refinement of plan_panmap_workflow.md
+# First refinement of plan_workflow.md

-First: Overview of the pipeline, scripts and output files.
+First: Read and understand the pipeline, scripts and output files.

 ## Details to change/add

+## Change #1
 In config.yaml:
 ```text
 # The supplied files are tab-delimited despite their .csv extension.